skrub-data/skrub/doc/skrub_pipeline.rst

 So we must delay the execution of the ``for`` statement until the computation actually runs and ``orders.columns`` has been evaluated.

-We can do this by defining a function that contains the control flow statement we need, and decorating it with ``skrub.deferred``.
-What this does is deferring the calls to our function.
-Now when we call it, instead of running immediately, it returns a skrub expression that wraps the function call.
-The original function is actually called when we evaluate the expression.
+We can achieve this by defining a function that contains the control flow logic we need, and decorating it with ``skrub.deferred``.
+This decorator defers the execution of the function: when we call it, it doesn't run immediately.
+Instead, it returns a Skrub expression that wraps the function call.
+The original function is only executed when the expression is evaluated.

 .. code:: python